-Our board of directors has designated 2,990,000 shares of the preferred stock that were issued as convertible preferred stock on November 3, 2004.
+Our board of directors has designated 2,990,000 shares of the preferred stock that were issued as convertible preferred stock on November 3,2004.
 The shares of convertible preferred stock are duly and validly issued, fully paid and nonassessable.
 These shares will not have any preemptive rights if we issue other series of preferred stock.
-The convertible preferred stock has a perpetual maturity and may remain outstanding indefinitely, subject to the holder's right to convert the convertible preferred stock and exchange or redeem the convertible preferred stock at our option.
-Any convertible preferred stock converted, exchange or redeemed or acquired by us will, upon cancellation, have the status of authorized but unissued shares of convertible preferred stock.
+The convertible preferred stock is not subject to any sinking fund.
+We have no obligation to retire the convertible preferred stock.
+The convertible preferred stock has a perpetual maturity and may remain outstanding indefinitely, subject to the holder's right to convert the convertible preferred stock and our right to cause the conversion of the convertible preferred stock and exchange or redeem the convertible preferred stock at our option.
+Any convertible preferred stock converted, exchanged or redeemed or acquired by us will, upon cancellation, have the status of authorized but unissued shares of convertible preferred stock.
 We will be able to reissue these cancelled shares of convertible preferred stock.